keboola/component-email-content/README.md

 Have IMAP service enabled on your Email account.
 Please refer to your email provider for more information.

-Note that for GMAIL you will need to enable access for the ["less secure" apps](https://support.google.com/accounts/answer/6010255?hl=en).
+Note that for GMAIL you will need to use [App Password](https://support.google.com/accounts/answer/185833?hl=en)

+Or alternatively (not recommended) enable access for the ["less secure" apps](https://support.google.com/accounts/answer/6010255?hl=en).

 # KBC Features